-Spring is just around the corner and so is opening day for Six Flags Great Adventure!
-The park announced they will open March 27 to kick off the 2021 season.
-Last year, parkgoers had to wait for summer for Six Flags to safely open during coronavirus, but now with plenty of rules and safeguards in place, they are on track for an exciting and timely spring opening.
+Spring is in full swing and so is Six Flags Great Adventure!
+The park opened March 27 to kick off the 2021 season.
+Last year, parkgoers had to wait for summer for Six Flags to safely open during coronavirus, but now with plenty of rules and safeguards in place, it’s shaping up to be an exciting season.

 Fans of Great Adventure can also look forward to the debut of the Jersey Devil Coaster this summer, which will tower 13 stories and reach speeds up to 58 miles per hour.
 The newest coaster will break records as the longest, fastest, tallest single-track coaster in the world, meaning that you’ll ride single file as you ride through the woods.